Home Page

 Field-based instruction of basic geosciences principles.
 Geosciences field trips around Missoula and classroom meetings to integrate filed observations.

-GEO 201 - Geologic Evolution of North America.
+GEO 201 - The Rocky Planet.
 4 Credits.

 Offered autumn and spring.
 Prereq., ERTH 101N, GEO 101N, GEO 103N, GEO 105N or GEO 107N.
 Presents scientific evidence and interpretations as to Earth's evolution and history as preserved in the global rock record, including the development of the oceans, atmosphere, climate and biota.
 Traces Earth's geologic history through time.